Toric foliations with split tangent sheaf: Stability

 \begin{obs} The set $S$ may not be unique: the same foliation could be a pullback from two non-isomorphic (although birational) $T$-divisors at the same time. \end{obs}

-\begin{ej} As mentioned at the beginning of this section, we can recover the linear pullbacks $\PP^{n+m}\dashrightarrow\PP^n$ a special case of Corollary \ref{pb} by setting $X=\PP^{n+m}$ and $S=\{1,\dots,n\}$. \end{ej}
+\begin{ej} As mentioned at the beginning of this section, we can recover the linear pullbacks $\PP^{n+m}\dashrightarrow\PP^n$ a special case of Corollary \ref{pb} by setting $X=\PP^{n+m}$ and $S=\{1,\dots,m\}$. \end{ej}

-\begin{ej} Let $\C$ be an irreducible component of $\FF_q(\PP^n, d)$ whose generic element satisfies the hypothesis of Theorem \ref{stab1} (for $q=1$) or Theorem \ref{stab2} (for $q\geq 2$) .
-Combining Corollary \ref{pb} with Example \ref{blowup2} we can conclude that the closure of its pullback by linear projections $Bl_p(\PP^{n+1})\dashrightarrow\PP^{n}$ is an irreducible component of the corresponding moduli space $\FF_q(Bl_p(\PP^{n+1}), \beta)$. \end{ej}
+\begin{ej} Let $\C$ be an irreducible component of $\FF_q(\PP^n, d)$ whose generic element satisfies the hypotheses of Theorem \ref{stab1} (for $q=1$) or Theorem \ref{stab2} (for $q\geq 2$) .
+Combining Corollary \ref{pb} with Example \ref{blowup2} we can conclude that there exists an irreducible component of $\FF_q(Bl_p(\PP^{n+1}), (d,0))$ such that its generic element is a linear pullback of an element in $\C$. \end{ej}